 - On-going support via follow-up appointments and our in-office and online dispensaries

-O.H.I.P. does not pay for naturopathic medicine services, but as a government-regulated healthcare profession, services offered by naturopathic doctors, including health optimization and preventative medicine appointments provided at Toronto Centre for Naturopathic Medicine are covered by most extended healthcare plans.
+O.H.I.P. does not pay for naturopathic medicine services, but as a government-regulated healthcare profession, services offered by naturopathic doctors, including health coaching appointments provided at Toronto Centre for Naturopathic Medicine are covered by most extended healthcare plans.